MaiAiTha/IBP/README.md

 * Login with admin/password
 * Change password

-(Be sure to use 2 new and different browers to avoid creating conflicts with storaged datas and cookies.)
+(Be sure to use 2 new and different browers in private mods to avoid creating conflicts with storaged datas and cookies.)

 ## Import components into console